Real Estate Websites

 - Do you have any REALTOR Designations?

 - Any modern website should also include basic contact information and social media links.

 The SEO (search engine optimization) for this type of site should be focused on your actual name or your real estate brokerage or team name.
 Unfortunately, many of these types of websites may get crawled but not indexed.
-You should have a Google My Business (GMB) listing set up under the exact Name, Address and Phone Number (NAP).
+You should have a Google Business Profile (GMB) listing set up under the exact Name, Address and Phone Number (NAP).
 The strategy so if someone types your name into a search engine, your web presence comes up.
 You may also want to SEO the site for other terms like – top agent in “yourcity”.

 The Pros and Cons of the Brochure Style of Website